Senior Lecturer in Leadership and Business, Brandeis University

 Fellowship awarded to support work towards a JD in Law at Yale University

-Sava Berhané is the founder of Advancement Lab, a project in collaboration with Massachusetts companies and public schools to create curriculum designed to move youth from classroom to career.
-Sava is also a senior lecturer in leadership and business at Brandeis University’s International Business School.
+Sava Berhané is a senior lecturer in leadership and business at Brandeis University’s International Business School.
 She teaches courses in leadership, diversity, and business management, with publications on women in the workplace and the future of work in Fast Company magazine.

 Previously, Sava was the Chief Operating Officer of Building Excellent Schools (BES), where she was responsible for finance, operations, and strategy for the organization and oversaw the performance and growth of 110 schools in 26 cities across the United States, serving more than 25,000 students.
 Before joining BES, Sava served as the Associate Director of the Center for Women and Business, working with over 100 companies to create talent retention goals.
 After graduating Yale Law School, she started her career at General Electric, focusing on corporate mergers and acquisitions.